American University of Afghanistan: Programs

-The American University of Afghanistan's Professional Development Institute was established in 2006 to meet the training needs of professionals in Afghanistan and the region.
-It offers training courses, workshops, and seminars to professionals from private sector, government, and non-governmental organizations working in Afghanistan and the region.
-PDI's specialized, non-degree courses are designed to improve both language and workplace skills, including management and leadership training.
+The American University of Afghanistan's Professional Development Institute was established in 2006.
+It offered training courses, workshops, and seminars to professionals from private sector, government, and non-governmental organizations working in Afghanistan and the region.
 PDI offers a broad range of training and education courses throughout Afghanistan to private business, non-profit organizations, NGOs, government agencies and individuals.
 The English Language Center within the institute provides a comprehensive range of English language training for non-native speakers.
 PDI administers short-term courses in accounting, finance, project management, human resources management, and information technologies.
-The Business unit now offers training and exam prep courses in ACCA and FIA.
-The institute is the only ACCA golden member in Afghanistan.
-The IT program offers a variety of technology training: Cisco, Comp TIA, ICDL, Microsoft, Oracle, and Redhat among others.

-The PDI currently has four regional centers in Herat, Kandahar, and Balkh and Nangarhar provinces.

 Organization

-The overall governance and management of AUAF is overseen by the board of trustees.
-The board has fiduciary responsibility for the university and makes all policy decisions to achieve its vision and mission.
-The board consists of leading members of the academic, business, and political communities in Afghanistan and the United States.
+The overall governance and management of AUAF was overseen by the board of trustees.

-The president is responsible for implementing the policies of the board and for the overall administration of the university.

 The first president of the university was president pro tempore Sharif Fayez, Afghanistan's Minister of Higher Education from 2002 to 2004.
 In January 2015, Dr. Mark A. English assumed leadership of the university as President.
 Dr. C. Michael Smith stepped down after nearly six years of exceptional service.
-The university's Vice President for Academic Affairs is Prof. Victoria C Fontan.
+The university's Provost and Vice President for Academic Affairs is Prof. Victoria C Fontan.

 Campus

-Until 2021, American University of Afghanistan had two Campuses which were known as the West Campus and the International Campus.
-The campuses of the American University of Afghanistan were located on Darulaman Road in Kabul, Afghanistan.
+Until 2021, American University of Afghanistan had two campuses which were known as the West Campus and the International Campus.
+The campuses were located on Darulaman Road in Kabul, Afghanistan.
 The West campus operated on the site of the former American International School of Kabul.
 A large tract of land immediately across the road from the current campus, and running south to the Dar-ul-Amman Palace was being developed for campus expansion, until the Taliban takeover.